First to deploy Video As A Service

 Openwave Mobility’s Promotion and Pricing Innovation (PPI) solution is offered in a number of application packaged formats for immediate deployment.

-PPI Applications enable carriers to deploy new custom price plans and targeted promotions.
-They are based on proven consumer spending trends.
+PPI Applications enable operators to deploy new custom price plans and targeted promotions.
+These plans are based on proven consumer spending trends.
 For example the trend towards micro one-off purchases a song on iTunes, Google Play, or per app and in-app purchases, where the consumer buys only what they want when they want.
-PPI Applications apply this approach to mobile data charging.
+PPI Applications apply this approach to mobile data charging to generate a new set of Policy Engagement℠ solutions.

 All PPI Applications offer promotion and pricing models that: